On this page

 - Can your organisation make a COVID-19 vaccine mandatory for employees or volunteers?

-- When advertising new roles, should organisations include a requirement for COVID-19 vaccination?
+- When advertising new employee roles, should organisations include a requirement for COVID-19 vaccination?

 - Should organisations vary employment contracts to add a provision for mandatory vaccine directions?